camunda/camunda-bpm-examples/usertask/task-form-external-jsf/README.md

 1. Checkout the project with Git
 2. Build the project with maven
-3. Deploy the war file to a camunda BPM platform distribution
+3. Deploy the war file to a camunda BPM platform distribution (Use *JBoss or Glassfish distribution*).
 4. Go to the Tasklist and start a process instance for the process named "External Forms Quickstart"

 [1]: docs/screenshot-tasklist.png